peteWT/cbm_fia/README.md

 This was done on Windows 8

 1. Install Postgresql with the ODBC driver from EnterpriseDB setting up the default user/pass as postgres/postgres
-2. Create a database for housing FVS data (`fia_fvs').
+2. Create a database for housing FVS data (`fia_fvs`).
 This can be done using PGAdminIII or using the command line tools which can be accessed by adding the `bin/` directory of the PostgreSQL installation to the `PATH' environment variable.
-	A. `$>createdb.exe -U postgres fia_fvs'
+..1. `$>createdb.exe -U postgres fia_fvs`
-	B. `$>createuser -U postgres -s -P fvs`
+..2. `$>createuser -U postgres -s -P fvs`
-	C. Then enter the new `fvs` user's new password twice when prompted followed by the default users password.
+..3.
+Then enter the new `fvs` user's new password twice when prompted followed by the default users password.
 2. Set up a new *SystemDSN* ODBC connection using the 'Setup ODBC Data Sources' in PC Settings
 3. In FVS set the `DSNOut` keyword as follows:
-	`DSNOut
+	DSNOut
+	dsn=fvs_postgres